EnAccess/OpenSmartMeter/docs/backend/api-documentation.md

 !!! note

-    Developer can add different widget as desired.
+    Developer can not add different widget.

 ## Paystack Integration: